Updated April 2026

 - The ability to avoid vendor lock-in

 Organizations use hybrid or multi-cloud solutions to optimize workloads.
-They focus on choosing the best cloud environment for each specific task based on factors like cost, performance, and security requirements.
+They choose the best cloud environment for each specific task based on factors like cost, performance, and security requirements.

 The Role of the Private Cloud